Empornium/Luminance/INSTALL.md

 ```
 mysql -u root -p
 create database luminance;
+create user 'luminance'@'localhost' identified by '<DatabasePassword>';
 grant all privileges on luminance.* to 'luminance'@'localhost' identified by '<DatabasePassword>';
+flush privileges;
 ```
 Ensure the database password is both stong and unique, preferably a random string.

 Luminance
 ---------
-To install a brand new instance of Luminance cd into the Luminance directory and run these commands:
+To install a brand new instance of Luminance, cd into the Luminance directory and run these commands:
 ```
 php application/entry.php setup configure
 php application/entry.php setup install
 ```

-To upgrade an existing instance of Luminance cd into the Luminance directory and run this command:
+To upgrade an existing instance of Luminance, cd into the Luminance directory and run this command:
 ```
 php application/entry.php setup upgrade
 ```

-To migrate from Gazelle cd into the Luminance directory and run these commands:
+To migrate from Gazelle, cd into the Luminance directory and run these commands:
 ```
 php application/entry.php setup configure ../../path/to/gazelle/classes/config.php
 php application/entry.php setup upgrade